kurikkal/Isaac-Sim_ROS2_Bridge-Prep/README.md

 # Isaac-Sim_ROS2_Bridge-Prep

-As of now in the latest released version of Isaac Sim(2022.2.0), the ROS2 Bridge only supports ROS2 Foxy(which only runs on Ubuntu 20.04).
-The problem will be resolved in the next release of Isaac Sim.

 ## Step 1
 Move the 'fastdds.xml' file also located at the root of the ros2_workspace folder in Isaac Sim folder to '~/.ros/'